Tom Colletti, DHSc, PA-C, DFAAPA

 Keywords: HAZWOPER, HAZMAT, OSHA, Medical surveillance, Hazardous exposure

 Adams JE.
 HAZWOPER Medical Surveillance Exam for the Primary Care Clinician.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2023; 5(1).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.